Mapping Typography Tokens to CSS Clamp Functions

 @supports (font-size: clamp(1rem, 1vw, 2rem))fallbacks for legacy browser compatibility. - Standardize token precision to 4 decimal places in build pipelines to prevent rounding drift.

-- Configure CI runners with explicit viewport dimensions and use Playwright/Puppeteer for accurate computed style validation.
+- Configure CI runners with explicit viewport dimensions and use Playwright for accurate computed style validation.

 Migration Protocol